25+ Foods That Are Gray

 Cheetos are delicious corn puff snacks made in the US but sold in over 36 countries.
 Cheetos are naturally gray, but since a food’s color affects people’s perception of its taste, they are artificially colored into a bright orange.

-Cheetos are a great snack to grab when away from home, and real food is hard to find.
-They are made from wholemeal cornmeal, which is a source of fiber and other nutrients.
-Cheetos are loaded with calories and enriched with essential vitamins and minerals.
+Cheetos are a great snack when away from home, and real food is hard to find.
+They are made from wholemeal cornmeal, a source of fiber and other nutrients.
+If it wasn’t for the food color, these could be served as silver snacks at a party.

 6. Dried Fish

-Fish dried using traditional methods such as open-air drying, salting and smoking are gray.
 Dried fish retains omega-3 and antioxidants present in fresh fish.
-Dried fish has a longer half-life than fresh fish, and methods such as smoking can enhance the taste.
+Dried fish have a longer half-life than fresh fish, and methods such as smoking can enhance the taste.

 7. Earl Gray Macarons

-Earl gray custard is made from milk and earl gray tea leaves.
-Thus it is loaded with all the nutrients in milk and the antioxidants in earl gray tea leaves.
+Earl gray custard is made from milk and Earl gray tea leaves.
+Thus, it is loaded with all the nutrients in milk and the antioxidants in Earl Gray tea leaves.

 8. Gray Cake

-Gray cakes can make a centerpiece for any celebration.
-A wedding cake is a traditional dessert in a wedding ceremony.
 Usually, the theme colors for the wedding determine the cake’s color, so a gray cake is baked to match a gray theme.
 A gray birthday cake will complement other colors and has become very popular for celebrating any type of birthday.

 9. Gray Cake Pops